qutip/qutip-qoc/doc/guide/guide-control.rst

 preparation of a specific state, state-to-state transfer, or the synthesis of a quantum gate.

 Each interaction between the agent and the environment defines a step.
-A sequence of steps forms an episode.The episode ends when certain conditions, such as reaching a specific fidelity, are met.
+A sequence of steps forms an episode.
+The episode ends when certain conditions, such as reaching a specific fidelity, are met.
-The reward function is a crucial component of the RL algorithm.
-It must be designed to accurately reflect the objective of the quantum control problem.
+The reward function is a crucial component of the RL algorithm, carefully designed to reflect the objective of the quantum control problem.
-The algorithm will aim to update its policy to maximize the reward obtained during the various episodes of training.
-This highlights the importance of ensuring that the control problem's objectives are well encoded in the reward function.
+It guides the algorithm in updating its policy to maximize the reward obtained during the various training episodes.
 For example, in a state-to-state transfer problem, the reward could be based on the fidelity between the achieved final state and the desired target state and subtract a constant penalty term.
 The step penalty is a small value that encourages the agent to reach the objective in as few steps as possible.

 In QuTiP, the RL environment is modeled as a custom class derived from the gymnasium library.
 This class allows defining the quantum system's dynamics at each step, the actions the agent can take, the observation space, and so on.
-The RL agent can be trained using pre-existing policies such as Proximal Policy Optimization (PPO) from the stable_baselines3 library.
+The RL agent is trained using the Proximal Policy Optimization (PPO) algorithm from the stable baselines3 library.

 Optimal Quantum Control in QuTiP